-MGL's Director Independence Criteria is available at macquarie.com/corporate-governance of Board members are Independent Directors of Board Committee members are Independent Directors
+MGL's Director Independence Criteria is available at macquarie.com/corporate-governance

+90% of Board members are Independent Directors 100% of Board Committee members are Independent Directors

 The findings of the annual review of Director independence by the BGCC are considered by the Board.
 As part of the review, MGL's criteria for assessing director independence are sent to each Independent Director.
 They are requested to confirm whether they have any interests, positions or relationships with Macquarie that could materially interfere with the Director's capacity to bring independent judgement on matters before the Board and act in the best interests of MGL.
 This year, there were no material or substantial relationships that were assessed as impacting on the independent judgement of MGL's NEDs.
 Some of the Directors hold positions in companies with which Macquarie has commercial relationships.
 All these dealings are not material and are in the ordinary course of business on arm's length commercial terms.
 Consistent with the ASX Corporate Governance Council's guidance on assessing independence, the following interests or associations were considered by the BGCC:

-- a family member of Mr Coleman has been employed by Macquarie for a number of years, commencing prior to his appointment and is currently a Division Director - Mr Warne has served on the Board for 14 years.
+- a family member of Mr Coleman has been employed by Macquarie for a number of years, commencing prior to his appointment and is an Executive Director within the business.
+Mr Coleman has served on the Board for 9 years - Mr Warne has served on the Board for almost 15 years.

-The BGCC concluded that these associations or interests did not impact their independence because in the course of Board deliberations, Mr Coleman and Mr Warne demonstrate an objective assessment of all matters before the Board.
+The BGCC concluded that these associations or interests did not impact their independence because in the course of Board deliberations Mr Coleman and Mr Warne demonstrate an objective assessment of all matters before the Board.